th3ch103/Penske_CaseStudy/README.md

 | `2w_season`      | `2.33`   | `6`            |
 | `42w_season`     | `42.67`  | `2`            |
 | `8w_season`      | `8.0`    | `1`            |

-### Why stationary and how to check
-Most classical time series models, such as ARIMA, assume that the underlying data is stationary—that is, its statistical properties (mean, variance, autocorrelation) do not change over time.
-Stationarity is crucial because it ensures that relationships learned from historical data are stable and remain valid in the future.
-To check for stationarity, I applied two complementary statistical tests using statsmodels in Python:
-- **Augmented Dickey–Fuller (ADF) Test**: A unit root test where a significant p-value (typically < 0.05) suggests the series is stationary.
-- **Kwiatkowski–Phillips–Schmidt–Shin (KPSS) Test**: Here, a non-significant p-value (typically > 0.05) indicates stationarity.
-- In addition to statistical tests, I examined **rolling statistics** (mean and standard deviation) and **time plots** to visually assess whether the series exhibits constant behavior over time.

 ## Reference